 Now, let say your springs appear to be fine, that’s when you should turn your attention to the garage door operator.
 Pull the red cord till it clicks (not always straight down, but sometimes in the direction of the motor or the door).

 Once again there are several things to look for.
 The most obvious is a hanging chain.
 This can happen if you have a stripped gear which occurs when the teeth on the gear wear down and there is nothing for the chain to catch on.
 The gear is inside the motor and when it spins it pulls the chain, along with the help of the springs, to move your door up and down.

-Ok, so after evaluating the physical appearance of your motor, let’s say the chain is taut and there doesn’t seem to be anything wrong with the gear.
+In spite of your evaluation, the physical appearance of your motor seems fine, the chain is tight and there doesn’t seem to be anything wrong with the gear.
 There is a good chance it is your logic board, or in other words, the “brain” of your operator.
-If has recently stormed and was hit my lightening your logic board will need to be replaced or sometimes the whole unit will need to be replaced.
+It has recently stormed and was hit by lightening your logic board will need to be replaced or sometimes the whole unit will need to be replaced.